Average-Value Tverberg Partitions via Finite Fourier Analysis: Introduction

-The celebrated Tverberg theorem [21] of 1966, recovering the classical Radon's Theorem of 1921 [18] when $q=2$, states that any $(q-1)(d+1) +1$ (or more) points in $\mathbb{R}^d$ can be partitioned into $q$ pairwise disjoint sets whose convex hulls have non-empty $q$-fold intersection.
-A famous conjecture of topological combinatorics claimed a continuous extension, with Tverberg's theorem recovered as the affine cases:
+The celebrated Tverberg Theorem [23] of 1966 states that any $(q-1)(d+1) +1$ points in $\mathbb{R}^d$ can be partitioned into $q$ pairwise disjoint sets whose convex hulls have non-empty $q$-fold intersection.
+The case $q=2$ is the classical Radon's Theorem of 1921 [18].
+Viewing intersecting convex hulls as the images of pairwise disjoint subfaces under a piecewise-affine map from the boundary of a $(q-1)(d+1)$-dimensional simplex to $d$-dimensional Euclidian space, a long-standing conjecture and ``holy grail" [12] of topological combinatorics claimed a continuous extension: